Luki132/Seamless_workshop_Sim/README.md

 ## Getting Started
 Please follow all steps in order.

+For more tips concerning tutorials and working with our Robis packages take a look in the common folder's readme as well!

 ### Add an SSH Key for Your Local Device.
 To allow git to access repositories from the remote, add an ssh key to your gitlab account.
 You can find a short guide [here](https://www.theserverside.com/blog/Coffee-Talk-Java-News-Stories-and-Opinions/How-to-configure-GitLab-SSH-keys-for-secure-Git-connections).